Beach Club Vibes

 Cocktails and beachfront sunbeds at NOSSO Summer Club Marbella

 NOSSO Summer Club Marbella is on Avenida del Limonar, east of the centre.
-Music (80 mentions) and cocktails (49) are the headline acts.
-Sushi (28 mentions) and beds (32) round out the experience.
-DJs play regularly, and the seafood menu has Mediterranean and Asian influences.
+Music and cocktails are the headline acts, with a seafood menu that runs between Mediterranean and Asian.
+Sushi and sunbeds are popular, and DJs play regularly.

 La Plage Casanis